geertberkers/python_csv_reader/Readme.md

 - Create a database table
 - Insert the data.

+# TODO:
+- Make sure a way is added to add PRIMARY KEY to tables.ALPN
+- Probably need another script for this.
+- Than colums can be refernced so that tables can be linked.

 # ENV Files
 - For security reasons, production environment variables are not shared in this project.